OpenPI2.0: An Improved Dataset for Entity Tracking in Texts: Introduction

 \section{Introduction}

-Tracking entity states from procedural texts \cite{weston2015towards,DBLP:conf/iclr/BosselutLHEFC18,dalvi-etal-2018-tracking} is closely related to many NLP reasoning tasks.
-To name a few, question answering (QA) about events (e.g., \textit{why use gloves when retrieving the tray from the oven}) often require knowledge of entity states (e.g., \textit{the tray becomes very hot while in the oven}) \cite{tandon-etal-2019-wiqa,spiliopoulou-etal-2022-events,zhang-etal-2023-causal}; planning \cite{wang2022scienceworld,brohan2023can} largely involves actions upon entities resulting in state changes.
+Tracking entity states in procedural texts \cite{weston2015towards,DBLP:conf/iclr/BosselutLHEFC18,dalvi-etal-2018-tracking} is closely related to many NLP reasoning tasks.
+To name a few, question answering about events (e.g., \textit{should one use gloves when retrieving the tray from the oven}) often require knowledge of entity states (e.g., \textit{the tray becomes very hot while in the oven; gloves insulate heat}) \cite{tandon-etal-2019-wiqa,spiliopoulou-etal-2022-events,zhang-etal-2023-causal}; planning \cite{wang2022scienceworld,brohan2023can} largely involves actions upon entities resulting in state changes.
 While most recent work has relied on end-to-end language models (LMs) \cite{huang2022language}, recent work has shown that explicit modeling entity states benefits LMs in such tasks \cite{zhang-etal-2023-causal}.
-Procedural entity tracking is also challenging, requiring much understanding of an implicit environment as well as external knowledge of what events affect which entities, and how.
+Procedural entity tracking is challenging in itself, requiring much understanding of an implicit environment as well as external knowledge of events and entities.